Puppy Biting: What's Normal and What's Not

 Topic

-Age-aware guidance for puppy biting, jumping, whining, early fear, and normal developmental chaos.
+Guides for puppy biting, jumping, whining, early fear, night settling, and normal chaos that still needs structure.

-Puppy behavior changes quickly with age, sleep, arousal, teething, and handling history.
-The first goal is to separate normal developmental behavior from fear, guarding, or safety concerns.
+Puppy behavior changes fast with age, sleep, teething, excitement, and how people handle them.
+The first job is to sort normal puppy chaos from fear, guarding, pain, or situations that need help.

 Puppies bite, jump, whine, grab clothing, wake at odd hours, and test every routine in the house.
 Most of that is normal development, but normal does not mean you should simply endure it or let unsafe patterns grow.